inexorgame-obsolete/wiki-mirror/Build.md

 ```

-### GUI
+### CMake GUI

-Some users might prefer CMake GUI, you will probably have to select a source directory and a build directory.
-Set the source directory to the root directory of the Inexor project and the build directory to a new directory inside the other named build.
-Then select the desired generator and create a project file.
+Some users might prefer CMake GUI.

+   * Select your Inexor root directory for `Where is the source code`
+   * Create a new directory within the root directory named `build`
+   * Select the new `build` directory for `Where to build the binaries`
+   * Click `Configure`
+   * Select your desired generator
+     * If you use Visual Basic select the highest VS-Version it finds and (if you have) the x64-Version so e.g. `Visual Studio 11 Win64`
+   * Click `Generate` to generate a project file

 ## Actually building the sources